Deformable Cluster Manipulation via Whole-Arm Policy Learning: INTRODUCTION

 Novel deformable works manipulating cables \cite{grannen2020untangling}, dough \cite{lin2022planning}, and clothes \cite{deng2024general} are all planning approaches; furthermore, they exclusively focus on end-effector-based control.
 In a cluster context, such grasp-based solutions tailored to individual deformable members become prohibitively long.
 On the contrary, a multi-link manipulation strategy substantially escalates the contact complexity, necessitating additional perception modalities apart from vision.
 However, typical auxiliary sensors for whole-arm contact detection are either expensive \cite{jain2013reaching} or too slow \cite{huang20243d} for low-latency applications.

-Addressing these challenges, we propose a model-free, non-prehensile, multi-modal, reinforcement learning approach (Fig. \ref {fig:block_diagram}) operating on the cluster as a whole with full-body contact, but without external tactile sensing.
-We use a distributional representation \cite{antonova2022bayesian} of the cluster state generated by embedding point cloud samples into a Reproducing Kernel Hilbert Space (RKHS), without key-point intermediaries.
-Compared to traditional point cloud feature extractors, a distribution embedding is notably lightweight, enabling faster training and real-time reinforcement learning (RL) feedback.
-It eliminates the need for points to track identical cluster locations, is invariant to permutations, and can handle variable input sizes resulting from cluster members moving out of camera view between time steps.
-Further, the observations include a whole-arm contact classifier \cite{jacobgentle} output from proprioceptive measurements to flag contact.
-Finally, we address the high sample requirements of on-policy RL by leveraging the parallelism of physics simulators for policy training and transferring it zero-shot to a real-world setting with completely unseen geometry and dynamics.
+Addressing these challenges, we propose a model-free, non-prehensile, multi-modal, reinforcement learning (RL) approach operating on the cluster as a whole with full-body contact, but without external tactile sensing.
+We use a distributional representation \cite{antonova2022bayesian} of the cluster state generated by embedding point cloud into a Reproducing Kernel Hilbert Space (RKHS), without key-point intermediaries.
+Compared to traditional point cloud feature extractors, a distribution embedding is notably lightweight, enabling faster training and real-time inference.
+It eliminates the need for points to track identical cluster locations, is invariant to permutations, and can handle variable input sizes due to members moving out of camera view between frames.
+Further, the observations include a whole-arm contact classifier \cite{jacobgentle} output from proprioceptive input to flag contacts.
+Finally, we address the high sample requirements of on-policy RL by leveraging the parallelism of physics simulators during training and transferring it zero-shot to the real-world.

 This work focuses on a specific subclass of problems, aiming to de-occlude local regions of the deformable cluster; for instance, to clear a cylinder-shaped region among tree branches, by manipulating a few of them together.
-Illustrative applications of such a skill abstraction include:
+We implement two illustrative applications of such a skill abstraction: